rdno/tdvms_py/README.md

 You can also use `IMAP` to check your e-mail and download the linked zip file automatically using `utils.check_imap_email` function.

-`download.py` can also use this feature by using a yaml file which includes the login credentials (`--use-imap-email` flag).
+`tdvms_download` can also use this feature by using a yaml file which includes the login credentials (`--use-imap-email` flag).

 Example IMAP yaml file: